RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/03-Picking-Peaks-&-QC.md

 Unfortunately there isn't an "apply to all" option for peak boundaries.
 I err on not adjusting boundaries if they are close to perfect, since I'd rather have Skyline consistently pick boundaries that are slightly off than manually adjust all inconsistently.

-## Step 4: Remove transitions with no clear peak at the predicted retention time
+## Step 4: Remove peaks for replicates with no clear peak at the predicted retention time

-Some replicates (aka data files) do not have a peak at the predicted RT; for example there should be a peak between RT 14-15 fir this peptide in Superoxide Dismutase, but none is present.
+Some replicates (aka data files) do not have a peak at the predicted RT; for example there should be a peak between RT 14-15 for this peptide in Superoxide Dismutase, but none is present.
 First image is the zoomed out view, second is the zoomed-to-best-peak view.
 ![11](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/images/Picking-Peaks-11.PNG?raw=true)
 ![12](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/images/Picking-Peaks-12.PNG?raw=true)

 When no peaks are found I remove the peak from the data by right-clicking and selecting "remove peak":
 ![13](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/images/Picking-Peaks-13.PNG?raw=true)

-In some reps the transition peaks look poor, but they are present.
+In some reps peaks look poor, but they are present.
 In this situation I kept the peaks, but recorded which peptides which had poor quality peaks across multiple replicates, so I can consider removing them from my data during analysis:
 ![09](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/images/Picking-Peaks-09.PNG?raw=true)
 ![10](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/images/Picking-Peaks-10.PNG?raw=true)